validatedpatterns/docs/content/patterns/rag-llm-gitops/deploying-different-db.md

 # Deploying a different database

 This pattern supports two types of vector databases, EDB Postgres for Kubernetes, and Redis.
 By default the pattern will deploy EDB Postgres for Kubernetes as a vector database.
-To deploy Redis, change the `global.db.type` parameter to the `REDIS` value in [values-global.yaml](./values-global.yaml).
+To deploy change the global.db.type parameter to the REDIS value in your local branch in `values-global.yaml`.

 ```yaml
 ---